-Reishi mushroom identification isn’t very difficult, at least on a broad level.
+Identifying Reishi mushroom isn’t very difficult, at least on a broad level.
 Few other species in the fungal kingdom rival its iconic beauty.
 Deep mahogany red shellacked-looking caps really stand out in the woods!

 There are a few different species of Ganoderma that are referred to as “reishi”.
 The most common by far is Ganoderma lucidum, the species known in Chinese medicine as the lingzhi, or the mushroom of immortality.
 This is usually what people think of when talking about reishi mushrooms.

-Saprotrophic, meaning it feeds on dead organic matter.
+All reishi fungi are saprotrophic, meaning they feed on dead organic matter.
 Look for them on dead or dying trees and old stumps or logs.

-Grows on hardwood stumps and logs including oaks, elms, beeches, maples, and more.
+Reishi only grows on wood, stumps, and logs.
 The tsugae species seems to prefer conifers, mainly hemlocks (tsuga means hemlock).
 Other species are found on hardwoods.

-Kidney or fan-shaped and reddish with a wet, lacquered appearance when young.
-The shiny, reddish cap is one of the main identifying features of reishi mushrooms.
-As they age the flesh becomes tougher and spores drop.
+As they age, their flesh becomes tough and the spores drop.
 Air currents often blow these spores to the top of the mushroom, dulling its shiny cap.

 Spores come out of tiny pores on the underside of the mushroom rather than gills.
 This is why they’re known as polypores (poly means “many”).